Ricotta Cheese Cookies

 - Minimal chill time.
 Unlike other cookie recipes that call for several hours of chilling, this recipe needs just 20 minutes in the freezer!

-- Bakes in 13 minutes.
+- Bakes in under 15 minutes.
 The beauty of these cookies is just how fast they bake.
 The hard part is waiting for them to cool so you can glaze them.

 - Perfect for cookie platters.
 If your family is anything like mine, the more variety on a cookie platter, the better.
-My lemon ricotta cookie recipe holds up very well and remains fresh for a very long time, so they’ll be a hit.
+My ricotta cheese cookie recipe holds up well and stays fresh for a long time, so they’ll be a hit.

 - All-purpose flour.
 Sifted to ensure there are no clumps.

 - Cornstarch.
 A touch of cornstarch will help everything bind together.
-This is important because ricotta cheese is very smooth and has excess liquid, and I don’t want you to have soggy cookies.
+This is important because ricotta cheese is very smooth and tends to release excess liquid, and I don’t want you to end up with soggy cookies.

-- Baking soda and baking powder.
+- Baking soda.
 Gives rise and stability to them.

 - Ricotta cheese.
-Choose a good quality ricotta cheese that is void of clumps.
-Also, opt for whole milk ricotta cheese because, trust me, it makes all the difference.
+Choose a good-quality ricotta cheese that is void of clumps.
+Also, opt for whole-milk ricotta because, trust me, it makes all the difference.

 - Sugar.
 I used white sugar, but brown sugar also works.
-Just note that the cookies will be darker.
+Just note that the cookies will be darker and a little softer in the middle.

 - Glaze.
 A simple combination of powdered sugar, lemon juice, and some festive sprinkles.